ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-kube-aws.md

 *hosted-zone-id* must match ID of the Route53 zone in which we create the records.
 After that, we can access our services from a friendly URL : `minecraft.osones.io`.

-# Conclusion
+## Conclusion

-There are serveral deployment methods for Kubernetes, via Ansible, Puppet, or Chef.
+There are severals deployment methods for Kubernetes, via Ansible, Puppet, or Chef.
 They depends on the cloud provider.
 CoreOS is just one of them and one of the first to have integrated with Kubernetes and supported AWS.

 In a next series of articles, we'll move forward installation and focus on running Kubernetes and what the other available features are.